 A recent conversation with a subscriber to my email list, Michael Rosenthal, led to him sending me a document that I think the rest of you will find useful.
 It’s a list of what Anthony Lauder calls “conversational connectors”.
 Anthony runs the site...
 Read more

-Ok, I’m going to start a list of YouTube channels that teach Spanish.
-This list will be continually updated and maintained (as it will need to be in order to remain current and useful) in the same vein as my list of websites where you can watch Spanish videos...
+Ok, I’m going to start a list of YouTube Spanish lessons I recommend, that is to say YouTube channels that teach Spanish and, in my opinion, do a good job of it.
+This list will be continually updated and maintained (as it will need to be in order to remain...
 Read more

 1. En pelotas This literally means “in balls” (hence the photo) per the modern definition of “pelota”, but that’s not what it refers to at all (it’s not using the modern definition of “pelota”).
 Contrary to what many...
 Read more